Mayo Clinic's approach

 Experience

-As a three-site institution, Mayo Clinic has one of the largest living-donor kidney transplant programs in the United States.
-At its campuses in Arizona, Florida and Minnesota, Mayo Clinic performs hundreds of living-donor laparoscopic nephrectomies and kidney transplants each year, including numerous complex surgical procedures.
+As a multi-site institution, Mayo Clinic has one of the largest living-donor kidney transplant programs in the United States.
+At its campuses in Arizona, Florida and Minnesota, Mayo Clinic performs hundreds of living-donor laparoscopic nephrectomies and kidney transplants each year, including many complex surgical procedures.

 The Mayo Clinic kidney transplant team has extensive experience in the most complex types of kidney transplantation, including ABO incompatible transplant, positive crossmatch transplant and paired donation, and has a kidney transplant metabolic program.